2000 NHL entry draft

-The 2000 NHL entry draft was the 38th entry draft for the National Hockey League.
-It was held on June 24 and 25, 2000, at the Pengrowth Saddledome in Calgary, Alberta, following the 2000 NHL expansion draft on June 23 for the Columbus Blue Jackets and Minnesota Wild.
-This was the second NHL Entry Draft in which a goaltender was taken first overall (at that point), when the New York Islanders selected Rick DiPietro with the first overall pick.
+The 2000 NHL entry draft was the 38th draft for the National Hockey League.
+It was held on June 24 and 25, 2000, at the Pengrowth Saddledome in Calgary, following the 2000 NHL expansion draft on June 23, for the Columbus Blue Jackets and Minnesota Wild.
+This was the second NHL entry draft in which a goaltender was taken first overall (at that point), when the New York Islanders selected Rick DiPietro with the first overall pick.
 Previously, Michel Plasse was selected first overall in the 1968 NHL amateur draft.

-12 players from this draft have won one or more Stanley Cup in their careers: Justin Williams, Ron Hainsey, Antoine Vermette, Marian Gaborik, Brooks Orpik, Niklas Kronwall, Travis Moen, Niclas Wallin, Mike Rupp, Andreas Lilja, Tomas Kopecky, and Ilya Bryzgalov.
+Twelve players from this draft have won one or more Stanley Cup in their careers – Justin Williams, Ron Hainsey, Antoine Vermette, Marian Gaborik, Brooks Orpik, Niklas Kronwall, Travis Moen, Niclas Wallin, Mike Rupp, Andreas Lilja, Tomas Kopecky, and Ilya Bryzgalov.

 The last active players in the NHL from this draft class were Deryk Engelland, Ron Hainsey, Henrik Lundqvist and Justin Williams, who all played their last NHL games in the 2019–20 season.